-Nefretiri: The truth would break his dear old heart, and send Bithiah into exile and death.
+Nefretiri: The truth would break his dear old heart and send Bithiah into exile or death.
 Think of us and stop hearing the cries of your people.

 Moses: Their God does not hear their cry.

-Nefretiri: Will Rameses hear it, if he is made Pharaoh?
-No, he would grind them into the clay they mold and double their labors.
-And what about me?
+Nefretiri: Will Rameses hear it if he is Pharaoh?
+No. He would grind them into the clay they mold, double their labors.
+What about me?
 Think of me as his wife.
 Do you want to see me in Rameses' arms?

 Nefretiri: Then come back with me.

 Bithiah: I am the Pharaoh's daughter, and this is my son.
 He shall be reared in my house as the prince of the two lands.

 Memnet: My mother and her mother before her were branded into the Pharaoh's service.
 I will not see you make this son of slaves a prince of Egypt.

 Bithiah: You will see it, Memnet.
 You will see him walk with his head among the eagles, and you will serve him as you serve me.
 Fill the ark with water.
 Sink it into silence.

 [Memnet then shoved the floating ark, into the Nile, but kept the piece of Hebrew cloth]